xraypy/xraylarch/doc/installation.rst

 including Larch.

 Start by installing the latest version of Anaconda Python from the `Anaconda Downloads`_ site.
 Python 3.8 or Python 3.9 is recommended.
-Larch should work with Python 3.7 and Python 3.6 (to be clear, it will not work with Python 2.7).
+As of this writing, some testing has been done with Python 3.10: this requires a "bleeding edge" versions of wxPython, which we hope is resolved soon.
+We no longer test with Python 3.7 or earlier: Python 3.7 might work, Python 3.6 and earlier will not.
 You can also download and install Miniconda from `Miniconda Downloads` as a starting distribution.

 Updating a previous installation